 This leftover roast chicken soup recipe is easy as can be.
-Just toss a chicken carcass in a pot, add water, and forget about it for a while.
+Just toss a chicken carcass in a pot with some aromatics, add water, soy sauce, and apple cider, and forget about it for a while.

 Leftover Roast Chicken Soup

 - 15 M

 Special Equipment: Slow cooker (if following the slow cooker method)

 - Roast chicken carcass with some meat attached (on the wings, back, etc.)

 - Any aromatics you desire (you know, the usual stuff including garlic, herbs, onion, carrots, ginger, etc.)